Let’s make health and wellness INCLUSIVE AND SUPPORTIVE FOR EVERYONE

 Even though Chicago is saturated with options for gyms, nothing could accommodate Adrienne’s need for high quality fitness and child care.
 So, she started working out in her living room.
 That wasn’t going to work in the long term and Adrienne realized that if she wanted a place with high quality fitness options and a trusted childcare, she’d have to build it herself.

-Adrienne has been focused on creating a space at Brush Park Gymnasium that authentically meets every family member’s needs.
+Adrienne has been focused on creating a space at Brush Park Gymnasium that authentically meets every family member’s needs and is a supportive and inclusive space for all.
 She believes families should not compromise between high quality childcare and superb fitness options.
-Health and wellness can be accessible to every family member within the same space and Brush Park Gymnasium is that vision realized.
+Health and wellness can be accessible to every member within the same space and Brush Park Gymnasium is that vision realized.

 Adrienne earned her Master’s in Exercise Physiology at University of Illinois at Chicago.
 During that time she worked with collegiate and professional athletes in the Strength & Conditioning programs at Northwestern University and UIC.
 Before that, Adrienne spent about a decade as a teacher and earned her undergraduate degree in Special Education from Hope College in Holland, MI.
 She holds certifications in mobility, nutrition, and strength & conditioning.